 Artichoke Hearts Steamed with Olives

 I posted this recipe a few years back and modified the recipe a little because every time I make this artichoke dish it gets better and better.
+So you may want to print a new one and discard the old one.

-Mom named this dish “Carciofi alla Judea” which means Jewish artichokes.
+Mom named this dish “Carciofi alla Judea,” which means Jewish artichokes.
 She claims this is how the Italians in Italy, mainly from Naples, have been making them for centuries.

 How to Make Artichoke Hearts Steamed with Olives?